-The sooner you get your tax return lodged, the quicker you may get any refund you are eligible for but if you’re completing your own tax return you have until 31 October to lodge.
-If your accountant is lodging for you, and you’ve had a good lodgement history the ATO says you might be able to lodge your return later than the 31 October deadline.
-As recommended by the ATO, if you opt to go this way, be sure you’ve contacted your tax agent before 31 October to lock in an appointment and confirm lodgement deadlines applicable to you, especially if you’re using a tax agent for the first time, or using a different one.
+If you’re completing your own tax return you have until 31 October to lodge.
+If your accountant is lodging for you, and you’ve had a good lodgement history you might be able to lodge your return later than the 31 October deadline.
+If you opt to go this way, be sure you’ve contacted your tax agent before 31 October to lock in an appointment and confirm lodgement deadlines applicable to you, especially if you’re using a tax agent for the first time, or using a different one.

-Here are seven things to consider ahead of lodging your tax return this year including what may be different as a result of COVID-19.
+Here are seven things to consider ahead of lodging your tax return, including what may be different for the 2020-2021 financial year.

 1. Claiming deductions for working from home

-COVID-19 has seen lots of us working from home for the first time.
-If that describes you, you may be pleased to know you can claim some of your working from home costs.
-The ATO has outlined two main options to claim work from home costs.
-We have summarised these below however, as these claims are new it’s important that you understand what you can claim based on your own personal circumstances and if in doubt, seek help from a professional adviser or the ATO.
+More of us began working from home for the first time as a result of COVID-19.
+There are two main options to claim work from home costs.
+We have summarised these below, but it’s important that you understand what you can claim based on your own personal circumstances.
+If in doubt, seek help from a professional or the ATO.

 The 52 cents per hour method